 The past decade of war has reinforced the importance of Mission Command.
 As small units conduct decentralized operations across wide areas in rapidly changing environments.
 Operations are complex, involving continuous interactions between friendly forces, enemy organizations, and civilians as well as interaction with other factors that affect the mission such as time, terrain, and local political dynamics.
 Simply giving subordinates task and purpose is not enough for effective Mission Command.
 Collaborative planning and feedback throughout the operations process is critical to developing and maintaining a common understanding of the situation and the mission.
 Leaders must strive to improve their ability to communicate their intent, desired end-state, concept of operation, and understanding of the situation so subordinates are able to take initiative consistent with the mission.

 "Victory or defeat in battle changes the situation to such a degree that no human acumen is able to see beyond the first battle.
-Therefore no plan of operation extends with any certainty beyond the first contact with the main hostile force… The advantage of the situation will never be fully utilized if subordinate commanders wait for orders, it will be generally more advisable to proceed actively and keep the initiative that to wait to the law of the opponent"
+Therefore no plan of operation extends with any certainty beyond the first contact with the main hostile force… The advantage of the situation will never be fully utilized if subordinate commanders wait for orders, it will be generally more advisable to proceed actively and keep the initiative than to wait to the law of the opponent"

 -Helmuth von Moltke the Elder